lsteiner9/lsteiner9.github.io/README.md

-# Laura Steiner

 ## Introduction

-I'm a professional violist, violinist, and music teacher.
-I recently graduated from UNM with my master's degree in music, and am currently attending the Deep Dive Coding Java + Android Bootcamp.
-I'm looking forward to gaining experience in Android app development!
+Laura is a professional violist, violinist, and music teacher.
+She recently graduated from UNM with my master's degree in music, and is currently attending the Deep Dive Coding Java + Android Bootcamp, looking forward to gaining experience in Android app development!

 ## Current Projects